A general family of MSRD codes and PMDS codes with smaller field sizes from extended Moore matrices: Introduction

 \section{Introduction}

-\textit{Maximum distance separable} (MDS) codes are ``optimal'' in the sense that their minimum Hamming distance \cite{hamming} attains the Singleton bound \cite{singleton}.
-Although this bound is a crude bound on the minimum Hamming distance of codes over small alphabets, MDS codes are optimal erasure codes from an information-theoretical perspective: Over large enough alphabets and for a fixed information rate and block length, any Hamming-metric erasure pattern (any subset of coordinates to be erased) that can be corrected by some code can be corrected by any MDS code.

-For this reason, in erasure scenarios where alphabets need not be too small and where information rates and block lengths are fixed, MDS codes offer the best erasure correction capability.
-One of such erasure scenarios is that of node repair in distributed storage, where MDS codes were traditionally a popular choice.
-In this scenario, a node may need to be repaired due to its data being lost, but also due to being unresponsive or unavailable.
+\textit{Maximum distance separable} (MDS) codes are optimal in the sense that their minimum Hamming distance \cite{hamming} attains the Singleton bound \cite{singleton}, which is independent of the alphabet size (i.e., field size).
+Thus, in erasure scenarios where alphabets need not be too small and for fixed block lengths, MDS codes offer the best erasure correction capability.
+One of such erasure scenarios is node repair in distributed storage.
 However, repairing a single node out of $ n $ nodes using an MDS code of rate $ k/n $ requires contacting $ k $ other nodes.
-With the large amounts of data stored in nowadays' distributed storage systems, repairing a single node (the most frequent erasure pattern) results in a high latency due to reading and decoding large amounts of data. \textit{Locally repairable codes} (LRCs) \cite{gopalan, kamath} may repair one node (or more generally, $ \delta -1 $ nodes per local set) by contacting only a small number $ r $ (called \textit{locality}) of other nodes.
-Simultaneously, they are able to correct a large number of global erasures in catastrophic cases, in contrast with simply using a Cartesian product of MDS codes of dimension $ r $ and block length $ r+\delta - 1 $.
+Thus repairing a single node results in a high latency when using MDS codes. \textit{Locally repairable codes} (LRCs) \cite{gopalan, kamath} may repair one node (or more generally, $ \delta -1 $ nodes) by contacting a small number $ r $ (called \textit{locality}) of other nodes.
+Simultaneously, they can correct many global erasures in catastrophic cases.

-Although extensions of the Singleton bound are known for LRCs (see, e.g., \cite[Eq.
-(2)]{gopalan} or \cite[Th.
-2.1]{kamath}), they do not have the same information-theoretical meaning as the classical bound \cite{singleton}.
-More concretely, an LRC whose (global) minimum Hamming distance attains such a Singleton bound is not necessarily capable of correcting all the erasure patterns correctable by some other LRC of the same parameters.
-LRCs that may correct all the erasure patterns correctable by some other LRC with the same locality constraints, over a large enough alphabet, are called \textit{partial MDS} (PMDS) codes or \textit{maximally recoverable (MR) LRCs}.
-They were introduced independently in \cite{blaum-RAID, gopalan-MR} and may correct any $ \delta-1 $ erasures per local set, plus any extra $ h $ erasures elsewhere.
-Here, $ \delta $ is the distance of the local codes, and $ h $ is the co-dimension of the global code after puncturing it on any $ \delta-1 $ coordinates per local set, hence called the number of global or heavy parities.
+\textit{Partial MDS} (PMDS) codes \cite{blaum-RAID, gopalan-MR} are LRCs that can correct all the erasure patterns correctable by any other LRC over any alphabet but with the same information rate and locality constraints, if we assume that local repair sets are pair-wise non-intersecting (note that general LRCs do not require local repair sets to be non-intersecting).
+Singleton bounds for the global minimum distance of LRCs were given in \cite[Eq.
+(2)]{gopalan} and \cite[Th.
+2.1]{kamath}.
+Any PMDS code attains such Singleton bounds, but not all LRCs attaining such bounds are PMDS.